-The course is fully online and asynchronous, organized into Brightspace modules, assigned readings per module, and conducted through reading and assignment activities.
+The course meets Face-to-Face but is organized with additional assigned readings included and course assignments completed in the D2L Brightspace system.
 Dr. Driver facilitates course participation and designed content and structure to support the development of student ideas and interpretation of history.
-Students are expected to participate fully and regularly in the course.
+Students are expected to attend class and participate in the course and should plan to complete materials and review content or assignments outside of class meetings (possibly on weekends, too).
 Please see other course policies for specific criteria related to the goal of student success in the course.

 Dr. Driver participates and provides feedback and grades on all submitted assignments, as well as posts announcements and reminders for course content and any necessary changes or amendments to the course.
-All contributions by Dr. Driver will be written or recorded, and he may add additional video or audio messages where relevant or complementary to the modules and content in the course.
+All contributions by Dr. Driver will be delivered in-person but may also be written or recorded in video or audio messages where relevant or complementary to the modules and content in the course.